Jahfry/Miscellaneous/TrueNAS_Scale_driverctl.md

 * Binding a isolating a single GPU
 * Attaching that GPU to a Windows VM
 * Installing the nvidia driver and having Windows report that the adapter is working (no code 31 or 43)
+* Repeated this entire process 2 more times on fresh installs to make sure my UI hacks worked solidly

 My assumption is that the missing parts will revolve around GPU BIOS (romfile paramater).